US new-home sales plunged 8.9 percent in October

 The decline has left homebuilders with 336,000 homes listed for sale.
 That is the highest level since January 2009, when the real estate market was still sorting through the wreckage of the last decade’s housing bubble.

 New-home sales last month fell in the Northeast, Midwest, South and West.
+Home sales in the South were likely hurt by a barrage of hurricanes, while wildfires in the West may have damaged sales in the West.

 The median sales price has tumbled 3.1 percent from a year ago to $309,700.